major-segfault/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/chain-business-logic-domain-events.md

 Lots.
 But the main things are:

 - The `UsersService` knows too much about things that aren't related to `Users`.
-Sending emails and slack messages most likely should belong to the `Notifications` subdomain, while hooking up marketing campaigns using a tool like Mailchimp would make more sense to belong to a `Marketing` subdoman.
+Sending emails and slack messages most likely should belong to the `Notifications` subdomain, while hooking up marketing campaigns using a tool like Mailchimp would make more sense to belong to a `Marketing` subdomain.
 Currently, we've <u>coupled</u> all of the unrelated side-effects of `createUser` to the `UsersService`.
 Think about how challenging it will be in order to isolate and _test_ this class now.

 We can fix this.